jamiewilbraham/azure-docs/articles/cognitive-services/cognitive-services-support-options.md

 ---
 title: Support and help options
-titleSuffix: Azure Cognitive Services
+titleSuffix: Azure Cognitive Research Technologies
-description: How to obtain help and support for questions and problems when you create applications that integrate with Azure Cognitive Services.
+description: How to obtain help and support for questions and problems when you create applications that integrate with Azure Cognitive Research Technologies.
 services: cognitive-services
 author: IEvangelist
 manager: nitinme